thesephist/torus/README.md

 Minimal JS Model-View UI framework focused on being tiny, efficient, and free of dependencies.

+Torus also has an annotated, easy to read version of the entire (pretty small) codebase, at its [Github Pages](https://thesephist.github.io/torus/).
+Check it out if you want to learn more about how the frameworks, and how virtual DOM and templating works!

 ## Features

 ### Simplicity and size